 It is foolhardy to build up an empire in a place where you will not dwell in forever.
 It’s only wise to focus on that which is permanent and one way to do that is by focusing on your primary assignment- the reason why you were created…

 What if you don’t live up to that age?
-What if you don’t get married?
-What if you never receive that award or attain that height?
+If you don’t get married?
+If you never receive that award or attain that height?
 Will that mean you failed to live?
 Life is more than all that.

 So live now, and live right.